ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 relationship such that the more criteria that are satisfied, the more likely it is that a causal relationship exists.
 The criteria are listed below:

-  - **Strength/Effect Size:** The larger the association, the more likely that it is causal
+  - **Strength/Effect Size:** The larger the association, the more likely that it is causal.
-  - **Consistency/Reproducibility:** Consistent findings observed by different people in different places increase the likelihood of causality
+  - **Consistency/Reproducibility:** Consistent findings observed by different people in different places increase the likelihood of causality.
-  - **Specificity:** The more specific the association between a cause and an effect, the more likely that it is causal
+  - **Specificity:** The more specific the association between a cause and an effect, the more likely that it is causal.
-  - **Temporality:** The effect **must** occur *after* the cause
+  - **Temporality:** The effect **must** occur *after* the cause.
-  - **Biological Gradient/Dose-Response Relationship:** Greater exposure should generally lead to greater observed effect
+  - **Biological Gradient/Dose-Response Relationship:** Greater exposure should generally lead to greater observed effect.
-  - **Plausibility:** A plausible mechanism between cause and effect is helpful (although limited by current knowledge)
+  - **Plausibility:** A plausible mechanism between cause and effect is helpful (although limited by current knowledge).
-  - **Coherence:** Coherence between epidemiological and laboratory findings increases the likelihood of a causality
+  - **Coherence:** Coherence between epidemiological and laboratory findings increases the likelihood of a causality.
-  - **Experiment:** Experimental evidence between the cause and effect generally supports a causal relationship
+  - **Experiment:** Experimental evidence between the cause and effect generally supports a causal relationship.
-  - **Analogy:** Analogies or similarities between the observed associations and other associations exist generally support a causal relationship
+  - **Analogy:** Analogies or similarities between the observed associations and other associations exist generally support a causal relationship.
-  - **Reversibility:** If the cause is deleted, the effect should also disappear
+  - **Reversibility:** If the cause is deleted, the effect should also disappear.

 A particularly relevant criterion listed above is **temporality**, which declares that in order for a relationship to be causal, the cause or exposure